-Nukhet Sazak1, Ali Soner Kilinc2
+Nukhet Sazak, Ali Soner Kilinc

 A wireless sensor network (WSN) consists of numerous sensor nodes operating with battery and communicating over wireless medium.
 The unique features of wireless sensor networks such as ease of installation, self-organization, low requirements of maintenance etc. make them have great application potential in various fields ranging from military to health applications.
 One of the most attractive properties of WSNs is that they can be deployed in harsh networking environments where traditional systems are difficult to be installed.
 However, replacing or recharging batteries of sensor nodes is quite difficult in this kind of applications.
 Since the WSN lifetime depends on the lifetime of the sensor nodes and a sensor node with exhausted battery is regarded as "dead" node, energy efficiency becomes one of the most significant design issues for WSNs.
-The energy consumption could be minimized by adjusting the distance between the nodes which is called as thop length.
-In the literature, the best hop length is determined to minimize the energy consumption during data transmission for a given distance between source and destination when the sensor nodes in a simple 1-D linear WSN topology when the hardware data of the Mica2dot sensors is given.
+The energy consumption could be minimized by adjusting the distance between the nodes which is called as hop length.
+In the literature, the best hop length is determined to minimize the energy consumption during data transmission for a given distance between source and destination when the sensor nodes are deployed equidistantly.
+In this paper, an algorithm is proposed to present the required number of sensor nodes in a simple 1-D linear WSN topology when the hardware data of the Mica2dot sensors is given.
 The distinctive feature of our proposed algorithm is that it gives the ideal hop number and the number of sensor nodes required for minimum energy consumption directly without calculating energy consumption values for each hop number.